 So bringing all of his influences and experiences into the mix, Tristan has decided to go back to his roots and create music for the instrument that has been with him since childhood, and for which he will always feel a special connection.
 Stay tuned for Tristan's full length solo piano album, which will hopefully be just the beginning of many more years of piano music from this versatile young pianist and composer.

-For recent press and high-res photos, please follow this link:
+For Tristan's electronic press kit, please follow this link: